krm-aadil/better-call-snoo/README.md

 #### 1. **Access the Game**
 - Look for "Better Call Snoo" posts in participating subreddits
-- Click the "Play" button on the splash screen to enter the full-screen courtroom experience
+- Click the splash screen to enter the full-screen courtroom experience
 - The game loads directly in your browser - no downloads or separate accounts needed

 #### 2. **Browse the Daily Docket**